JuanC3719/Migrately-Blogs/README.md

 #

-● Developed and structured the administrator dashboard functionality from front-end to back-end.
+● Developed and structured the blogs submission functionality from front-end to back-end.

 ● Created the necessary procedures in SQL utilizing joins, foreign keys and pagination.